Peanut Caramel Clusters

 Instructions

 • Heat the sugar in a small saucepan over medium heat, stirring constantly to prevent burning.
 The sugar will begin to form clumps and will eventually melt and turn brown.
 Once the sugar has melted completely, add the butter.
-The mixture will bubble, continue stirring for 1-2 minutes or until the butter has completely melted, then add the cream.
-Boil for 1 minute then remove from the heat and add the salt.
-Allow the caramel cool completely before using (about 20 minutes at room temperature + 1 hour in the refrigerator).
+The mixture will bubble; continue stirring for 1-2 minutes or until the butter has completely melted, then add the cream.
+Boil for 1 minute, then remove from the heat and add the salt.
+Allow the caramel to cool completely before using (about 20 minutes at room temperature + 1 hour in the refrigerator).

 • In a medium mixing bowl, combine the salted caramel and peanuts.
-Using a standard size cookie scoop, scoop mounds of peanuts and caramel onto a lined baking sheet (you can use wax, parchment or a silicone baking mat).
+Using a standard-size cookie scoop, scoop mounds of peanuts and caramel onto a lined baking sheet (you can use wax, parchment, or a silicone baking mat).
 Place in the freezer for 15 minutes to firm up.

 NOTES

-* I prefer using Ghirardelli melting wafers because of their availability, however, Callebaut, Guittard and Merckens are also excellent options.
+*I prefer using Ghirardelli melting wafers because of their availability; however, Callebaut, Guittard, and Merckens are also excellent options.

 Nutrition

-Serving: 24serving | Calories: 199kcal | Carbohydrates: 17g | Protein: 3g | Fat: 14g | Saturated Fat: 6g | Cholesterol: 14mg | Sodium: 252mg | Potassium: 96mg | Fiber: 1g | Sugar: 14g | Vitamin A: 162IU | Calcium: 12mg | Iron: 1mg
+Serving: 24serving | Calories: 198kcal | Carbohydrates: 17g | Protein: 4g | Fat: 14g | Saturated Fat: 6g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 5g | Trans Fat: 0.1g | Cholesterol: 13mg | Sodium: 213mg | Potassium: 95mg | Fiber: 1g | Sugar: 14g | Vitamin A: 160IU | Vitamin C: 0.03mg | Calcium: 12mg | Iron: 0.2mg

 Want more inspiration?